Nexus-Mods/Vortex-Backend/README.md

 ## `announcements.json`

-The announcements file is an array of `IAnnouncement` objects
+The announcements file is an array of `IAnnouncement` objects.

+This is downloaded locally to `%APPDATA%\Vortex\temp\announcements.json` on Vortex startup.

 ```json
 {